135 Newspaper Trivia Questions (Ranked from Easiest to Hardest)

 Answer: The Netherlands

-103. Charles H. Taylor is one of six businessmen that founded a company in 1872 which still exists in present day Boston.
-The company was purchased in 2013 by Boston Red Sox and Liverpool F.C. owner John W. Henry for $70 million.
-What is the company?
+106. Charles H. Taylor is one of six businessmen who founded a newspaper in 1872 that still exists in present day Boston.
+It was purchased in 2013 by Boston Red Sox and Liverpool F.C. owner John W. Henry for $70 million.

 Answer: The Boston Globe